aesthetic-suite/framework/docs/theme.md

 ### Enabling A Theme

-A theme can be enabled by defining the `theme` option on the `Aesthetic` instance.
-Only 1 theme can be active at a time.
+The default theme can be enabled by defining the `theme` option on the `Aesthetic` instance.
+Only 1 theme may be active at a time.

 ```ts
 const aesthetic = new AphroditeAesthetic<Theme>(extensions, {